-Happening is a unique high school experience weekend that helps teens foster a personal more meaningful relationship with Jesus Christ.
-Attendees will experience music, prayer, worship, and community led by fellow students, supported by clergy and lay adults.
-Click here or contact Youth Minister Ayana Grady for more information.
+Happening is a unique high school experience weekend that helps teens foster a personal and more meaningful relationship with Jesus Christ.
+Attendees will experience music, prayer, worship, and community led by fellow students and supported by clergy and lay adults.
+Learn more here.

 New Beginnings is designed especially to respond to the unique challenges and concerns of middle school youth in grades 6 to 8.
-It was created by adults and young people to help participants grow in their love of themselves, others, and our Lord Jesus Christ.
-Click here or contact Youth Minister Ayana Grady for more information.
+It was created with the help of middle school students to help participants grow in their love of themselves, others, and our Lord Jesus Christ.
+Learn more here.

 Summer Camps at DaySpring